 - Beets: Act as natural blood cleansers, helping detoxify the blood of heavy metals and waste due to a compound that forms Glutathione.
 This master antioxidant is essential to help the detoxification pathways in the liver run efficiently.

 - Watercress: Is extremely nutrient-dense food that is high in Vitamins A, C, E, K and B, Manganese and Omega 3 fatty acids which we must get through our diet.

 - Asparagus: Is a prebiotic food, which means it acts as food for the probiotic bacteria to eat.

-- Chickpeas aka garbanzo beans: Are a complex carbohydrate, slower burning starch that the body does not react to by suddenly spiking glucose in the blood.
+- Chickpeas aka garbanzo beans: Are a complex carbohydrate, slower-burning starch that the body does not react to by suddenly spiking glucose in the blood.

-- Garlic: Contains allicin, a sulfur compound which supports liver detoxification.
+- Garlic: Contains allicin, a sulfur compound that supports liver detoxification.
 (Garlic must be crushed to release this compound, so be sure to crush and let sit a bit before using in your cooking.)

 In the next part of this blog series, I will be discussing best practices to avoid everyday environmental toxins.
 If you were to stop and think how many products you come into contact with on a daily basis, your “hazard health score” can really add up.
-Watch for the next blog to learn what specific ingredients to avoid and how to clean your house in a health conscious manner!
+Watch for the next blog to learn what specific ingredients to avoid and how to clean your house in a health-conscious manner!